 On the upside, this exercise requires very little in the way of equipment.

-All it takes is a barbell and some plates.
-You don’t need a squat rack, leg press or hack squat machine, which makes it ideal if you’re training at home in a spare room or garage gym.
+All it takes is a barbell and some weight plates.
+This makes it ideal if you’re training at home in a spare room or garage gym.

 And if you get stuck at the bottom of a rep, you can just let go of the weight.